Carl Van Vechten: Life and career

 Van Vechten wrote a piece called "How to Read Gertrude Stein" for the arts magazine The Trend.
 In his piece, Van Vechten attempted to demystify Stein and bring clarity to her works.
 Van Vechten came to the conclusion that Stein can be best understood when one has been guided through her work by an "expert insider".
 He writes that "special writers require special readers".

 The marriage to Anna Snyder ended in divorce in 1912, and he wed actress Fania Marinoff in 1914.
-Van Vechten and Marinoff were known for ignoring the social separation of races during the times and for inviting blacks to their home for social gatherings.
+Van Vechten and Marinoff were known for ignoring the social separation of races during the times and for inviting black people to their home for social gatherings.
 They were also known to attend public gatherings for black people and to visit black friends in their homes.

-Although Van Vechten's marriage to his wife Fania Marinoff lasted for 50 years, they often had arguments about Van Vechten's affairs with men.
-Van Vechten was known to have romantic and sexual relationships with men, especially Mark Lutz.
+Although Van Vechten's marriage to Fania Marinoff lasted for 50 years, they often argued about Van Vechten's affairs with men.
+Van Vechten kept a circle of handsome young men around him, including Donald Angus, Jimmie Daniels, Max Ewing, and Prentiss Taylor.
+Van Vechten was also known to have romantic and sexual relationships with men, especially Mark Lutz.
 Lutz (1901–1968) grew up in Richmond, Virginia, and was introduced to Van Vechten by Hunter Stagg in New York in 1931.
 Lutz was a model for some of Van Vechten's earliest experiments with photography.
 The friendship lasted until Van Vechten's death.
 At Lutz's death, as per his wishes, the correspondence with Van Vechten, amounting to 10,000 letters, was destroyed.
 Lutz donated his collection of Van Vechten's photographs to the Philadelphia Museum of Art.

 Several books of Van Vechten's essays on various subjects, such as music and literature, were published between 1915 and 1920, and Van Vechten also served as an informal scout for the newly formed Alfred A. Knopf.
-Between 1922 and 1930 Knopf published seven novels by him, starting with Peter Whiffle: His Life and Works and ending with Parties.
+Between 1922 and 1930, Knopf published seven novels by him, starting with Peter Whiffle: His Life and Works and ending with Parties.
 His sexuality is most clearly reflected in his intensely homoerotic portraits of working-class men.

-As an appreciator of the arts, Van Vechten was extremely intrigued by the explosion of creativity which was occurring in Harlem.
+As an appreciator of the arts, Van Vechten was extremely intrigued by the explosion of creativity that was occurring in Harlem.
 He was drawn towards the tolerance of Harlem society and the excitement it generated among black writers and artists.
 He also felt most accepted there as a gay man.
 Van Vechten promoted many of the major figures of the Harlem Renaissance, including Paul Robeson, Langston Hughes, Ethel Waters, Richard Wright, Zora Neale Hurston and Wallace Thurman.
 Van Vechten's controversial novel Nigger Heaven was published in 1926.
 His essay "Negro Blues Singers" was published in Vanity Fair in 1926.
-Biographer Edward White suggests Van Vechten was convinced that negro culture was the essence of America.
+Biographer Edward White suggests Van Vechten was convinced that African American culture was the essence of America.